Country of origin

 it isn't clearly defined how it differs from the M202.

-Russia.
+Officially it is referred as a "rocket-propelled flamethrower".
 It launches a much larger munition than the M202 FLASH with

 a different thermobaric filler.
 Used by Russia and other nations.

-FHJ-84: Two-shot reloadable incendiary rocket launcher,
+Two-shot reloadable incendiary rocket launcher, manufactured in

-Liberation Army, and possibly other nations.
+Lanka, and possibly some other countries.

 publish your own articles?
 Visit our